DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 Note that the data processing plugin `Scale` should be defined after series and axes plugins because it requires options defined in these plugins for correct work.

 The Chart's plugins use special components to render the UI.
-You can implement your component suite or use a predefined one:
+You can implement your component suite or use a predefined suite:

 - [DevExtreme React Chart for Material UI](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-react-chart-material-ui) - renders the Chart's UI elements based on [Material UI](http://www.material-ui.com) components.
 - [DevExtreme React Chart for Bootstrap 4](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-react-chart-bootstrap4) - renders the Chart's UI elements based on [Bootstrap 4](http://getbootstrap.com/) components.